The Pacific Age: Background

 "Flame of Hope" uses Japanese TV commercial samples left over from the making of the Crush title track.
 "The Pacific Age" itself was based on the rising prominence of East Asia in world economics.
 The songs "Cajun Moon" and "Cut Me Down" were almost featured, but according to McCluskey, "democracy won out".
-Both songs were later included on the band's 40th anniversary retrospective boxset, Souvenir (2019), which carries a CD of unreleased tracks.
+Both songs were later included on the band's 40th anniversary retrospective box set, Souvenir (2019), which carries a CD of unreleased tracks.
 1983 holdover "Heaven Is" was nudged off The Pacific Age in favour of "Flame of Hope", but the track eventually surfaced on 1993's Liberator.
 Humphreys recalled trying to compose satisfactory material amid a creative drought, saying, "It felt incredibly rushed... we'd run out of ideas; there were no songs left in the well."
 Sessions were marred by exhaustion, internal conflicts, and excessive consumption of drugs and alcohol.

 For the first time, brothers Graham and Neil Weir were formally credited as members of OMD; "Shame" was born out of Graham's desire to add a "soulful" element to the album.
 The Weirs had been involved with the band as session musicians since the re-recording of "Julia's Song" in 1984 (a "Talking Loud and Clear" single B-side), and were credited as "also playing" musicians on Crush.
-The Pacific Age features various session players, including guitarist Kamil Rustam and vocalist Carole Fredericks.
+The Pacific Age features various session players, including guitarist Kamil Rustam and backing vocalist Carole Fredericks.

 The group intended to release "Stay (The Black Rose and the Universal Wheel)" as the first single, but Virgin pushed for "Shame" instead; "(Forever) Live and Die" was ultimately the first release.
 "We Love You" was issued as the second single.
 Virgin then scheduled "Shame" as the next single to the surprise of the band, who were on tour at the time.